PilotOfGolf/OpenBlockos/README.md

 This is an open-source and free block toy form factor.
 The idea behind this is for things to be free and accessible for all.
 The parts are designed with people who have less-than-optimal printers.
 This way, tolerances don't have to be a problem.
 This is for people who want a "it just works" type of experience with this.

-// Put image here (once I figure out how to put an image in MD)
+// Put the image here (once I figure out how to put an image in MD)

 <h3>Specifications</h3>